-As you can see, I have 186 pins currently queued in my schedule, and my pins consist of evergreen content I systematically re-pin throughout the month and new content I add or create.
+As you can see, I have 186 pins currently queued in my Tailwind schedule, and my pins consist of evergreen content I systematically re-pin throughout the month and new content I add or create.

-Most of the Pins I schedule with Tailwind are my own content and direct people back to This Online World, but many of the pins also come from some of the Tailwind Tribes I have joined.
+Most of the Pins I schedule with the Tailwind app are my own content and direct people back to This Online World, but many of the pins also come from some of the Tailwind Tribes I have joined.

 Tailwind Tribes are the most powerful feature of using Tailwind in your Pinterest marketing efforts, and this is also how bloggers can successfully use Tailwind to drive traffic to their blog in a matter of days or weeks.